 A Royton school has closed following serious safeguarding concerns, with the Department for Education (DfE) warning families that children are “not safe at the school”.

-Supreme Start, based in Royton, voluntarily suspended operations earlier this week.
+Supreme Start, based in Royton, voluntarily suspended operations last week.
 The closure followed intervention by Ofsted, Rochdale Council and the DfE.
 It has left 12 children with special educational needs and disabilities (SEND), many with severe learning difficulties, without a school place or formal investigation process since they were sent home earlier this week.

 Parents who spoke with Roch Valley Radio anonymously said they were “deeply disappointed” by the lack of communication from the school and disruption to care.